sergiuabed/fedmd/README.md

 - number of clients: 100
 - number of clients participating in a round: 10
 - public dataset: CIFAR10
-- private dataset: CIFAR100 split in 100 subsets splits using Dirichlet's distribution to obtain i.i.d. or non-i.i.d. case.
+- private dataset: CIFAR100 split in 100 subsets using Dirichlet's distribution to obtain i.i.d. or non-i.i.d. case.
 We used the splits provided by our teaching assistant
+- test dataset: CIFAR100 on its entirety
 - network architectures:
   - ResNet20-BN (batch normalization)
   - ResNet20-GN (group normalization)